Looking to visit Santander, Spain? Here’s how to spend a perfect 48 hours in the city.

 When you’ve finished admiring art and architecture, stop for a coffee and pastry El Muelle, housed on the ground floor of Centro Botin.

 Just a short work away is the Estaciόn Marίtima Los Reginas, where the ferry between Santander and Padrena departs from.
-It’s also the perfect spot to admire the impressive view of Santander, before following the scent of barbequed seafood to one of the local seafood restaurants.
-Local specialities include oysters, squid, octopus and tuna, and we’d definitely recommend a glass of white wine to accompany your meal.
+It’s also the perfect spot to admire the impressive view of Santander, before following the scent of barbecued seafood to one of the local seafood restaurants.
+Local specialities include oysters, squid, octopus and tuna, and we’d definitely recommend a glass of northern Spain’s wonderful wine to accompany your meal.

 While there are plenty of restaurants to choose from, El Tronky was a personal fave for us, located just off the pier.
 You can’t miss it, just follow your nose.